 *Patrick and his partner, *David, meanwhile, were together for 20 years and into their 40s before they made the decision to become parents.
 “During our thirties, David and I realised how much we enjoyed spending weekends playing and running around with our nephews.
 We wanted to wait until we were a little older though, and had the means and love to give to a child before becoming fathers,” Patrick told us.
 Patrick and David also travelled to America to have their son, *Gabriel, via a surrogate.

 Dealing with criticism

-Although both Neil and Mark, and Patrick and David received overwhelming support from their family and friends, there were also some who questioned, and even opposed their decisions.
-“When I told my father that I was expecting a child via surrogacy, he was concerned that my son would be made fun of in school for having two gay dads.” explained Patrick.
-“It kept him awake and anxious for a while after we made our announcement.”
+Although both Neil and Mark, and Patrick and David received overwhelming support from their family and friends, there were also some who questioned, and even opposed, their decisions.
+“When I told my father I was expecting a child via surrogacy, he was concerned my son would be made fun of in school for having two gay dads,” explained Patrick.
+“It kept him awake at night and anxious for a while after we made our announcement.”

 Update: Times are a-changing!

-Since we first published this story in the summer, there’s been a recent ruling made by Singapore’s High Court whereby a gay couple were allowed to adopt their five-year-old son conceived through a surrogate in the United States.
-The judgement was a result of a four year battle with the Family Justice Court.
-High Court Chief Justice Menon believes that a child’s welfare should be prioritised over everything else.
-The future is looking bright for same-sex families in Singapore seeking adoption!
+In 2018, a ruling was made by Singapore’s High Court whereby a gay couple was allowed to adopt their then five-year-old son who was conceived through a surrogate in the United States.
+The judgement was a result of a four-year battle with the Family Justice Court.
+High Court Chief Justice Menon believes a child’s welfare should be prioritised over everything else.
+There are still ongoing issues to overcome, however this is a move forward.

-*names have been changed for the purposes of the article.
+*Names have been changed for the purpose of this article.